 “WHAT??”
 I hear in unison.

-Sexual Intimacy with a throbbing physical yearning is easy.
+Being sexual with a throbbing physical yearning is easy.
 No offense to those ladies who still retain that (and yes, I’m just a little jealous).
 We are all at different places.
-Healthy physical libidos aren’t an obstacle to complete understanding.
+If you have a healthy physical libidos it is not an obstacle to complete understanding.

 But, for me, when my physical libido was present in the fullest, I was distracted from experiencing the complete realm of marital sexual intimacy as God-ordained it.

 With the first layer of libido (physical) diminished, I began to examine the other layers of sexual desire.
 Within marriage, sexual craving is an integrated appetite of delights involving at least three aspects.